Aelloy/ember-cli-deploy-simply-ssh/README.md

 $ ember install ember-cli-deploy-simply-ssh
 ```

-Where `ember-cli-deploy-revision-data` and `ember-cli-deploy-gzip` are optional.
+Notice that `ember-cli-deploy-revision-data` and `ember-cli-deploy-gzip` are optional.

 ## Setup ##

-Sample `deploy.js`:
+Example of `deploy.js`:

 ```js
 module.exports = function(deployTarget) {